trainandpredict/FUTURE_DS_01/README.md

 ## Project Overview

 This project analyses business sales data to identify revenue trends, top-selling products, category performance, and regional sales performance.
 The goal is to provide business insights and recommendations to improve decision-making and growth.
+This project simulates real-world retail sales analysis for business decision-making.

 ## Objective